Adding your Google Cloud Platform (GCP) environment into LogicMonitor for monitoring is simple and fast, and includes the following steps:

 Once you’ve downloaded the key, you’ll need to upload it to LogicMonitor in step 2 of the wizard, along with the project ID (which you can find by selecting the drop down arrow next to the project name in the top navigation bar of your GCP console):

-**Note that the permission test will fail if the Cloud Resource Manager API is not enabled.
+Note: The permission test will fail if the Cloud Resource Manager API is not enabled.

-3. Configure GCP Services to be Monitored
+Step 3: Configure GCP services to be monitored

 The Auto-Discovery Frequency indicates how often LogicMonitor will check for new GCP resources in your account.